 June 11, 2014

-- Indoor Air Quality and Controls.
-Personal Environmental Controls have been the answer in many of the EOC’s we have designed.
+- Indoor Air Quality and Controls: Personal Environmental Controls have been the answer in many of the EOCs we have designed.
 These units can be incorporated into the operator’s workstation offering both heat and air circulation to help maintain individual comfort levels.
-A single unit with fan, heat panel and control devices are operated by individuals at their work surfaces.
-Some systems may be tied into the buildings HVAC system and others work through air recirculation.
+A single unit with a fan, heat panel, and control devices is operated by individuals on their work surfaces.
+Some systems may be tied into the building's HVAC system and others work through air recirculation.
 Maintaining air quality per ASHRAE Standard 62.1 is also critical to creating an optimal environment.

-- Acoustics.
-Operators performing day-to-day tasks, frequently located in close proximity to one another, can generate a fair amount of noise, in levels that can be very distracting.
+- Acoustics: Operators performing day-to-day tasks, frequently located in close proximity to one another, can generate a fair amount of noise, at levels that can be very distracting.
 Finishes selected for the operations center play a significant role in reducing noise levels.
 Eliminating hard surfaces in the space will help absorb sound.
-Carpeting, well placed acoustic panels, high noise reduction coefficient ceiling tiles and fabric panels on furnishings, and console partitions all work together to help capture sound and prevent it from reflecting back into the room.
+Carpeting, well-placed acoustic panels, high noise reduction coefficient ceiling tiles and fabric panels on furnishings, and console partitions all work together to help capture sound and prevent it from reflecting back into the room.

 About the Author:

-Mike Shea, AIA, is a Senior Vice President at Ross & Baruzzini and leads the firms Mission Critical and Government markets.
-With more than 25 years experience in planning, architecture and engineering design, Mike specializes in technically oriented large-scale multi-disciplined projects and open-end contracts.
+Mike Shea, AIA, is a Senior Vice President at Ross & Baruzzini and leads the firm's Mission Critical and Government markets.
+With more than 25 years of experience in planning, architecture, and engineering design, Mike specializes in technically oriented large-scale multi-disciplined projects and open-end contracts.
 Ross & Baruzzini has designed security and emergency preparedness systems for more than 200 public and private facilities.